Commemoration of the American Civil War

 The commemoration of the American Civil War is based on the memories of the Civil War that Americans have shaped according to their political, social and cultural circumstances and needs, starting with the Gettysburg Address and the dedication of the Gettysburg cemetery in 1863.
 Confederates, both veterans and women, were especially active in forging the myth of the Lost Cause of the Confederacy.

 The five major Civil War battlefield parks operated by the National Park Service (Gettysburg, Antietam, Shiloh, Chickamauga/Chattanooga and Vicksburg) had a combined 3.1 million visitors in 2018, down 70% from 10.2 million in 1970.
 Attendance at Gettysburg in 2018 was 950,000, a decline of 86% since 1970.

 Memorial Day

 Most of the war dead are buried at Arlington National Cemetery and other national cemeteries near the battle zones.
 Memorial Day (or "Decoration Day") originated shortly after the American Civil War to commemorate the Union and Confederate soldiers who died in the Civil War.
 The Confederates set up a different day at first but then merged it into the national holiday.
 By the 20th century, Memorial Day had been extended to honor all Americans who have died while in the military service.

 Lost Cause of the Confederacy

 The Lost Cause is the literary and intellectual movement that sought to reconcile the traditional white society of the South to the defeat of their new nation.
-Gary W. Gallagher and Alan T. Nolan say:
+Gary W. Gallagher and military historian Alan T. Nolan say: